leannephillipz/logbook/README.md

 # logbook

-A student logbook for schools and colleges using vue.js
+A prototype student logbook for learning support in schools and colleges using vue.js

 ## Project setup
 ```